vgeorgiev90/CallStackSpoof/README.md

     SpoofApi2.hModule = hMod2;
     SpoofApi2.offsetFromStart = 0x14;
 ```

-After this is done pointers to all spoof targets are stored in an array which is then added to the `API_CALL_INFO` structure along with information about the API to be called, like its address and argument count.
+The offsets are chosen to ensure that execution resumes after the function prolog, matching realistic return addresses observed in legitimate call stacks.

+---

+#### Configuring the Spoofed Call Chain

+Once the spoof targets are prepared, pointers to them are stored in an array.
+This array defines the synthetic call stack that will be constructed at runtime.

 ```C++
     // Store them in an array for syntetic frame preparations